metalelf0/metalelf0.github.com/_posts/2012-12-10-easily-change-the-path-for-your-paperclip-attachments.md

     [paperclip] Duplicate URL for round_image with /system/:attachment/:id/:style/:filename.
 This will clash with attachment defined in PageElements::FranchisingCarouselEntry class

-This happens because in two different models I defined an attachment with the same name, and the default strategy Paperclip uses to choose attachment locations could lead to filename clashing.
+This happens because I defined an attachment with the same name in two different models, and the default strategy Paperclip uses to choose attachment locations could lead to filename clashing.

 Here is a more detailed example: